-(20) The Fund should be coherent with and complementary to other Union financial programmes in the field of security.
-Synergies will be ensured in particular with the Asylum, Migration and Integration Fund, the Integrated Border Management Fund consisting of the border management and visa instrument established by Regulation (EU) X and the customs control equipment instrument established by Regulation (EU) X as well as the other Cohesion Policy Funds covered by Regulation (EU) X [CPR], the security research part of the Horizon Europe programme established by Regulation (EU) X, the Rights and Values programme established by Regulation X, the Justice programme established by Regulation EU X, the Digital Europe programme established by Regulation EU X and the InvestEU programme established by Regulation EU X. Synergies should be sought in particular on security of infrastructure and public spaces, cybersecurity, the protection of victims and the prevention of radicalisation.
-Effective coordination mechanisms are essential to maximise the effective achievement of policy objectives, exploit economies of scale and avoid overlaps between actions.
+(20) In order to maximise the effective achievement of policy objectives, to exploit economies of scale and to avoid overlaps between actions, the Fund should be consistent with and complementary to other Union financial programmes in the field of security.
+In particular, synergies should be ensured with the Asylum, Migration and Integration Fund and the Integrated Border Management Fund, which consists of the Border Management and Visa Instrument established by Regulation (EU) 2021/… of the European Parliament and of the Council+ (the 'Border Management and Visa Instrument'), and the customs control equipment instrument established by Regulation (EU) 2021/… of the European Parliament and of the Council++, as well as with the other Cohesion Policy Funds covered by Regulation (EU) 2021/… of the European Parliament and of the Council+++ (the 'Common Provisions Regulation for 2021-2027'), with the security research part of the Horizon Europe programme established by Regulation (EU) 2021/… of the European Parliament and of the Council++++, with the Rights and Values programme established by Regulation (EU) 2021/… of the European Parliament and of the Council+++++, with the Justice programme established by Regulation (EU) 2021/… of the European Parliament and of the Council++++++, with the Digital Europe programme established by Regulation (EU) 2021/… of the European Parliament and of the Council+++++++ and with the InvestEU Programme established by Regulation 2021/523 of the European Parliament and of the Council.
+Synergies should be sought in particular in relation to security of infrastructure and public spaces, cybersecurity, the protection of victims and the prevention of radicalisation.

-(20a) In an effort to strengthen complementarities between the Internal Security Fund and the Border Management and Visa Instrument, the Fund should be able to finance multipurpose equipment and ICT systems of which the primary purpose is in accordance with this Regulation but which also contribute to the achievement of the objectives of the Border Management and Visa Instrument established by Regulation (EU) No …/ … [BMVI].
+(20a) In an effort to strengthen complementarities between the Fund and the Border Management and Visa Instrument, multipurpose equipment and ICT systems of which the primary use is in accordance with this Regulation should also be able to be used for achieving the objectives of the Border Management and Visa Instrument.

-(21) Measures in and in relation to third countries supported through the Fund should be implemented in full synergy and coherence with and should complement other actions outside the Union supported through the Union instruments.
-In particular, in implementing such actions, full coherence should be sought with the principles and general objectives of external action, the Union’s foreign policy and development aid policy related to the country or region in question.
-In relation to the external dimension, the Fund should enhance cooperation with third countries in areas of interest to the Union’s internal security.
-In that context, funding from the thematic facility shall be used to support actions in or in relation to third countries, within the objectives of the fund, in particular in order to contribute to combatting and preventing crime, including drug trafficking, trafficking in human beings and combatting cross-border criminal smuggling networks.
+(21) Measures supported through the Fund in and in relation to third countries should be implemented in synergy and alignment with and should complement other actions outside the Union that are supported through the Union instruments.
+In particular, in implementing such actions, full alignment should be sought with the principles and general objectives of the Union's external action, its foreign policy and its development aid policy in relation to the country or region in question.
+In relation to the external dimension of the Fund, the Fund should enhance cooperation with third countries in areas of interest to the Union’s internal security.
+In that context, funding from a thematic facility should be used to support actions in or in relation to third countries, within the objectives of the Fund, in particular in order to contribute to combatting and preventing crime, including drug trafficking and trafficking in human beings, and to contribute to combatting cross-border smuggling networks.

-(22) Funding from the Union budget should concentrate on activities where Union intervention can bring added value as compared to actions by Member States alone.
+(22) Funding from the Union budget should concentrate on actions for which Union intervention can bring added value as compared to actions by Member States alone.
 Security has an inherently cross-border dimension and therefore a strong, coordinated Union response is required.
-Financial support provided under this Regulation will contribute in particular to strengthening national and Union capabilities in the security area.
+Financial support provided under this Regulation would contribute, in particular, to strengthening national and Union capabilities in the security area.